Minimalist Sandals are mankind’s oldest footwear, with examples found that are thousands of years old.

 If you want to learn how to make your own right away, check out our page about it right here at xeroshoes.com/how-to-make-huaraches/

 If you’re not wanting to make something, we have our ready-to-wear products.
-First, we have our Venture, which is a huarache or thong-style sandal.
+First, we had our Venture now revamped into the Genesis, which is a huarache or thong-style sandal.
 You just slide your foot in, tighten up the straps around the top of your foot, and then grab the little zip-cords to pull and tighten around your heel, and you’re set.
-You actually just slide the heel strap on and off your heel and you’re ready to go for everything from just a casual walk on the beach to a trail hike to paddleboarding to running an ultramarathon.
+You actually just slide the heel strap on and off your heel and you’re ready to go for everything from just a casual walk on the beach to a trail hike to paddle boarding to running an ultramarathon.

 Then we have our sport-sandal style, the Z-Trek.
-It’s actually the same base as the Venture except for the sport sandal webbing style.
+It’s actually the same base as the Genesis except 1mm thicker and with a sport sandal webbing style.
 This is a tubular webbing, so it’s really, really comfortable – no edges that scrape on your foot, gives you a great barefoot-like feel with tire-tread-like protection in the bottom of your foot.

 If you need more protection and a little more comfort, then we can go to our brand new Z-Trail sandal.
 This sandal uses a three-layer sole that we developed that has our FeelTrue® rubber that we use everywhere else for abrasion resistance, our TrailFoam™ for getting rid of all the bumps, and the BareFoam™ for extra comfort.
 And people are using these, again, for everything from taking a walk to running ultramarathons, but they’re the perfect combination of lightweight protection, durability, versatility.
 They also float, so you can enjoy them in water as well.

 If you want something a little more comfortable and a little flashier too, you can get our Cloud sandal.
 We laid 3 mil of BareFoam™ in the forefoot so it’s even lighter, more flexible, a little more comfortable, and it floats.
-You can also add charms to both the Cloud and Venture to get a little decorative effect there as well.
+You can also add charms or beads to both the Cloud and Genesis to get a little decorative effect there as well.

-Then we have our sport sandals, the Z-Trek sandal, which is the same base actually as the Venture, just our FeelTrue® rubber but with the sport-sandal-style webbing.
+Then we have our sport sandals, the Z-Trek sandal, which is the same base actually as the Genesis, just with 1mm more of our FeelTrue® rubber but with the sport-sandal-style webbing.
 So this feels great.
 It’s a real barefoot feel; really, really flexible.
 It’s like someone’s replaced the sole of your foot with a tire tread, so really great for hiking and camping.
 Great camp shoe.